curl/everything-curl/callback-progress.md

 Unknown/unused argument values passed to the callback will be set to zero (like if you only download data, the upload size will remain 0).
-Many times the callback will be called one or more times first, before it knows the data sizes so a program must be made to handle that.
+Many times the callback will be called one or more times first, before it knows the data sizes, so a program must be made to handle that.

 Returning a non-zero value from this callback will cause libcurl to abort the transfer and return `CURLE_ABORTED_BY_CALLBACK`.